epoca-technology/epoca-compose/docs/CORE_API_ERRORS.md

 1301: `The end (${end}) timestamp must be greater than the start (${start}) timestamp.`

 1302: `The provided minutes interval (${intervalMinutes}) is invalid.`

+### Candlestick File Service

+1500: `Couldnt build a candlesticks csv file because the retrieved list is empty.`

+1501: `The candlesticks file cannot be generated because there is a task running.`

 #